Wilbow86/15L-Lab-Repo1-erw/LabReport2Week4.md

 ### What Changed

-the second commit was an added condition to the break for closeBracket so only situations where the close bracket and open parenthesis were next to eachother would count as links.
+The second commit was an added condition to the break for closeBracket so only situations where the close bracket and open parenthesis were next to eachother would count as links.

 ![](Commit2Change.png)